rivapereira/career-buddy/log_bugs.md

 itll also avoid the error above, unless you think different

 ⚠️ Calendar sync failed: Your default credentials were not found.
 To set up Application Default Credentials, see https://cloud.google.com/docs/authentication/external/set-up-adc for more information.

+25. ❌ No saved plan found for this goal.
+WHY ISNT SAVING THE GOAL ALSO-!?!?!?!?!?!?!?!?
+Its joever

 -----------------------------------------------------------------------------------------------------------------------------------------

 ### 0. I Need a Loading for Roadmap since it keeps jump scaring people